maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/register-to-vote/do-i-have-to-register-again.md

 section: "register-to-vote"
 priority: Minor
 ---

-You must re-register if you:
+**You must re-register if you**:
 - Move to a different address
 - Change your name
-- Wish to change political aprties or to state no party preference
+- Wish to change political parties or to state no party preference.
-- Were removed from the registration rolls while in prison or on parole for the conviction of a felony
+- Were removed from the registration rolls while in prison or on parole for the conviction of a felony.